 Due to emotional distress, a person indulges in emotional eating or binge eating in which he/she eats in excess because of the distraction caused by the negative emotions or feelings.
-The indulgence involves excess of fatty and oily food rather than healthy food options.
+The indulgence involves an excess of fatty and oily food rather than healthy food options.
 Emotional eating triggers overeating and a person ends up with extra pounds added to his/her present weight.